ridedott/semantic-release-action/README.md

 Inputs are used to configure the behavior of the action.

-- BRANCH: [Optional] Boolean value expected.
-Git branch to release from.
-If not provided master branch will be used for release.
+- BRANCH: [Optional] A string value, git branch to release from.
+If it is not provided, then the master branch is used for a release.
-- DRY_RUN: [Optional] String value expected.
+- DRY_RUN: [Optional] A boolean value.
 Dry-run skips `prepare`, `publish` and `success` steps.
-If not provided defaults to false.
+Defaults to false.
-- DEBUG: [Optional] Boolean value expected.
+- DEBUG: [Optional] A boolean value.
 Outputs debug information for semantic-release plugins.
-If not provided, defaults to false.
+Defaults to false.
-- SCRIPT_PATH: [Optional] String value expected.
-Executes script with
+- SCRIPT_PATH: [Optional] A string value.
+Executes a script with
   @semantic-release/exec plugin.
 Scripts must have read and execute permissions.

 ## Examples